sourcemeta/learnjsonschema.com/content/2020-12/core/ref.markdown

 {{</common-pitfall>}}

 {{<learning-more>}} URIs play a central role in JSON Schema.
-Going through the URI [RFC3986](https://datatracker.ietf.org/doc/html/rfc3986) specification is a must for gaining a deeper understanding of references, identifiers, and anchors.
+Going through the URI [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986) specification is a must for gaining a deeper understanding of references, identifiers, and anchors.
 More specifically, we recommend carefully studying [URI resolution](https://datatracker.ietf.org/doc/html/rfc3986#section-5), URLs vs